What you will need

 - Display and connectivity cables

 - Any HDMI/DVI monitor or TV should work as a display for the Pi .
-For best results, use one with HDMI input, but other connections are available for older devices.
+For best results, use one with a HDMI input, but other connections are available for older devices.
 Use a standard Ethernet cable for internet access.
+The Pi 3 includes built-in wireless LAN.

 - Keyboard and mouse